-NOTE 1: run.properties is externalized under the property name externalizedProperties to allow this object to have a property bag named properties, consistent with all other objects in this specification.
+NOTE 1: run.properties is externalized under the property name externalizedProperties to allow this object to have a property bag named properties, consistent with all other objects in this document.

 NOTE 2: Note that run.conversion.tool.driver and run.conversion.tool.extensions are not separately externalizable.
 Rather, the run.conversion property as a whole is externalizable.